-In a seemingly rare display of bipartisan effort by both chambers of Congress, Democratic and Republican leaders in the House and Senate are pushing to quickly pass legislation that will allow U.S. taxpayers to deduct their Haiti aid donations on their 2009 income tax returns.
-The measure is geared at promoting additional donations to the relief efforts for the island nation, which was stricken with a magnitude 7.0 earthquake on January 12.
+In a seemingly rare display of bipartisan effort by both chambers of Congress, Democratic and Republican leaders in the House and Senate joined an effort to quickly pass legislation that allows U.S. taxpayers to deduct their Haiti aid donations on their 2009 income tax returns.
+The Haiti Assistance Income Tax Incentive Act passed through both chambers unanimously and was signed into law on Friday, Jan.
+22. The measure is geared toward promoting additional donations to the relief efforts for the island nation, which was stricken with a magnitude 7.0 earthquake on January 12.